PeterDrake/liber_pythonis/level_ii/markdown/mean.md

 data = [8, 6, 7, 5, 3, 0, 9]
 ```

-the finding the mean is easy, using functions you've learned:
+then finding the mean is easy, using functions you've learned:

 <!--mean.py-->
 ```python